-Appointments for interviews and campus visits, although not required, are encouraged.
-The purpose of the campus visit is to allow student candidates and their families an opportunity to gain first-hand knowledge of the programs, facilities, admission policies, and campus environment.
-Interviews and visits may be scheduled weekdays between 9 a.m. and 3 p.m. throughout the year.
+Appointments for interviews and campus visits are required.
+The purpose of the campus visit is to allow student candidates and their families an opportunity to gain first-hand knowledge of the program, facilities, admission policies, and campus environment.
+Interviews and visits may be scheduled weekdays throughout the year by calling 814-827-4408 or online at www.titusville.pitt.edu.